federicobobbio/federicobobbio.github.io/_pages/about.md

 I completed my Master in Theoretical Mathematics graduating with summa cum laude.
 In my Thesis, written under the supervision of [Alessandro Berarducci](https://people.dm.unipi.it/berardu/), I explored the connection between Logic and Strategic Reasoning.
 For the purpose of my research I visited [Johan van Benthem](https://staff.fnwi.uva.nl/j.vanbenthem/).

 Since a couple of years, first with Gabriele Dragotto, now with Defeng Liu and Léa Ricard, I have been organizing the [Decision Science for Decision Making coffee talks](https://cerc-datascience.polymtl.ca/coffee/).
-I am also an active member of the CIRRELT student committee.
-This year I am honored to serve as the treasurer of [EAAMO 2023](https://eaamo.org/)!
+This year I am honored to serve as the treasurer of [EAAMO 2023](https://eaamo.org/) conference, which aims to highlight works in algorithmic, optimization, and mechanism design that help improve equity and access!

 ## **Research interests**:
 Matching Theory, Mathematical Optimization, Game Theory and Computational Complexity.